People send lanterns down rivers to "see off" the spirits of their relatives. (Tokyo Metropolitan Government)

 Many Buddhist temples hold a service called urabon'e during this time, and so a lot of people think Bon is a Buddhist tradition.
 But historians now think that indigenous Japanese practices combined with Buddhist concepts to give shape to the Bon customs observed today.

 Everyone looks forward to Bon odori in summertime.
 (Tokyo Metropolitan Government)

 The biggest event of the Bon season is the Bon odori (dance), which is held throughout Japan.
 One of the most famous is the Awa odori of Tokushima.
 People usually go to the neighborhood park or shrine in yukata (summer kimono) and dance in a circle to recorded music.

 Mid-August comes during summer vacation for elementary and middle school students.
 A lot of companies, too, now offer their workers time off by closing their factories and offices during Bon.
 Urban residents take advantage of the holidays to return to their hometowns and participate in Bon events.

 For the kids, the Bon break is a chance to visit their grandparents and meet other relatives.
 The beginning and end of the Bon holidays are marked long traffic jams of people leaving and returning to their urban residences.
-Airports and major train stations become jam packed with travelers, and expressways leading in and out of big cities get clogged up for 30 kilometers (18.5 miles) or more.
+Airports and major train stations become jam packed with travelers, and expressways leading in and out of big cities get clogged up for 45 kilometers (about 27.9 miles) or more.
 Shinkansen (bullet trains) and other long-distance trains often run at 180% of capacity.